WillZhao1128/CSF-Assignments/csf_assign01/README.txt

 HW Contributions for Milestone2:
-Aidan Aug: Implemented all functions related to the "add" function (including over and underflow) and created additional testing for functions
+Aidan Aug: 1.
+Implemented all functions related to the "add" function (including over and underflow) and created additional testing for functions.
+           2. Ensured style guidelines were followed.

-Will Zhao: Implemented all functions related to conversion between hex and Fixedpoint and created additional testing for functions
+Will Zhao: 1.
+Implemented all functions related to conversion between hex and Fixedpoint and created additional testing for functions.
+           2. Checked valgrind.

+Both: Created test functions for each other's functions and debugged each other's in order to ensure they passed all tests.